amity/soph-iest/README.md

 ## Building + Deployment

-- Built with `yarn build`, and exported to /out/ with `yarn export`.
-For deployment with GitHub pages, you'll have to rename /out/ to /docs/.
-You really shouldn't be editing the /docs/ or /out/ folders manually, as they're simply the static exportations of the full build.
+- Built with `yarn build`, and exported to /docs/ with `yarn export`.
+FYou really shouldn't be editing the /docs/ directory manually, as it's simply the static exports of the full build used for deployment.

 ## Tech Stack